SpaceOtterInSpace/excel_math_functions/README.md

 cp_water
 cp_glycol

-These are all the functions I've created in vba
+These are all the functions I've created in vba except unit_conversion.

 The Engineering library is meant to hold all the functions.
 If using, copy the engineering libraray into a module in your excel sheet.(you can get there by alt+F11)